pnp/blog/content/post/power-platform-ms-forms-quiz-with-dynamic-leader-board-created.md

 {{< image alt="DamoBird365_2-1619726584442.png" src="images/blog/power-platform-ms-forms-quiz-with-dynamic-leader-board-created/DamoBird365_2-1619726584442.png" >}}

 The final stage of this flow is a **condition **where I check to see if the user has supplied a twitter handle.
-If it\'s not empty I tweet out their score.
+If it's not empty I tweet out their score.
 The only disappointment here is that Twitter will not let you tag users due to spamming !